m1entus/MZFormSheetController/README.md

 @property (nonatomic, copy) MZFormSheetBackgroundViewTapCompletionHandler didTapOnBackgroundViewCompletionHandler;
 ```

+## MZFormSheetController+SVProgressHUD

+* If you want to SVProgressHUD to work with MZFormSheetController all you need is import #import "MZFormSheetController+SVProgressHUD.h"
+from MZFormSheetController+SVProgressHUD directory.

 ## Known Issues

 * There is not possible to set blurred UINavigationBar when view controller is